aws-samples/serverless-patterns/terraform-fixtures/docs/README.md

 Once terraform finishes execution, resources will be deployed.

 See `Testing` section in the documentation for the pattern for further steps.

+Please note, by default, resources will be created in AWS region `Ireland (eu-west-1)`.

 ## Cleanup